To Find The Next Antibiotic, Scientists Give Old Drugs A New Purpose

 Wright says the potential for bacteria to become resistant to bithionol still exists.
 "In my view, there's no such thing as a compound that bacteria cannot get resistance to," says Wright.
 "It's not obvious to me how it'll happen, but I'm quite sure that at some point it will happen."

-Luisa Torres is a AAAS Mass Media Fellow on NPR's science desk.
-She's on Twitter at @luisatorresduq
+Luisa Torres is an AAAS mass media fellow on NPR's science desk.
+She's on Twitter: @luisatorresduq